-While it may seem as a standard to say “I love you” during an intervention, you should see how many people forget.
+While it may seem like a standard to say “I love you” during an intervention, you should see how many people forget.
 Interventions are done strictly out of love and care.
 Just saying the three basic, meaningful words ensures communication is being brought out of love.
 Addiction causes people to feel like no one cares.
-Reminding them of love will can often create feelings of sentiment.
+Reminding them of love will often create feelings of sentiment.

 “I am worried about you”

-It is important to find a critical balance between positive communications and putting the negative actions on the table.
-Ensure to communicate how they might of harmed you.
+It is important to find a critical balance between positive communications and putting negative actions on the table.
+Ensure to communicate how they might have harmed you.
 Try not to belittle them, or make them feel inferior.
 Remind them it comes from a place of love and worry.
 Talk about why you are worried and be firm about your feelings.

 Remind them, they need professional help

 Prepare a list of benefits and tell a story about how you think addiction treatment will help them.
 It’s important to say this at an intervention to spark a visual story in their head.
 If you do not feel confident selling them on a program, call an addiction treatment center.
-Then, ask them for a summary on how it can help benefit their loved one.
+Then, ask them for a summary of how it can help benefit their loved one.

 For example, if you need to convince your loved one to treatment, you can say something like:

 “This treatment center is located in Orange County and they specialize in treating substance abuse and mental health.